Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Field               | Type                 | Description
 --------------------|----------------------|----------------
-SpentOutput         | Pointer<Output>      | The Output Entry consumed by this spend.
+SpentOutput         | Pointer<Output>      | The Output entry consumed by this spend.
 Data                | Hash                 | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
 ExtHash             | Hash                 | If the transaction version is known, this must be the hash of the empty string.